niksilver/board-game-framework/examples/paper-scissors-rock/README.md

 * `NewDraftName` and `ConfirmedName` are for when we're typing our name into the text box and clicking the button to confirm it.
 * `Received` carries any envelope received from the outside world.
 This might be a game message or something about our connectivity status.
   We'll discuss it a bit more below.
 * The other `Confirmed...` variants indicate buttons pressed in the game: becoming an observer, becoming a player, choosing a hand shape, and clicking for another game.

 The `Body` type describes a game-specific message sent between clients.
+In this game there are three kinds. `MyNameMsg` tells clients that we have a name for a client.
+A client is only added to the client list when it's got a name.
+`MyRoleMsg` is to announce that a client has changed their role.
+This is includes when a player has played their hand, because they might go from `Player Closed` to `Player (Showing Scissors)` for example.
-In this game there are only two kinds. `MyNameMsg` tells clients that we have a name for a client. `ClientListMsg` is an update of the entire playing state, which is simply `Clients Profile`.
-But since this state needs to be synchronised between all the clients this is a `ClientListMsg (Sync (Clients Profile))`.
+`ClientListMsg` is an update of the entire playing state, which is simply `Clients Profile`.
+But since this state needs to be synchronised between all the clients this is a `Sync (Clients Profile)`.
 See the `Sync` module for more there.

 As mentioned above, the `Received` type tells us about a received an envelope.
 The envelope itself can carry a `Body`, so it's of type `Envelope Body`.
 But since